fm-sys/toolbox/README.md

 ---

-_I assume no liability for the availability and security of these links! _
+_I assume no liability for the availability and security of these links!
+Everybody is responsible for himself in what he does..._